Who The real customer is in aged care and why it matters for customer experience

-Whilst a simple question, many senior managers and executives that I’ve engaged with are not able to articulate who their customers are, even though the organisation is (or claims to be) customer-centric.
-In the light of the Royal Commission into Aged Care Quality and Safety – If you don’t know who your customers are then how can you create a strategy to better support them?
+Whilst a simple question, many senior managers and executives that I’ve engaged with are not able to articulate who their customers are, even though the organisation is (or claims to be) customer-centric and focused on the customer experience.
+In the light of the Royal Commission into Aged Care Quality and Safety – If you don’t know who your customers are then how can you create a customer centric strategy to better support them?

 Who really is the customer?

 Given that the objective of aged care is to look after the ageing population, the obvious answer is the resident.
 The traditional notion of a customer has been the ‘end user’ — the person for whom the service was designed.
 Therefore, the services offered by the providers are usually directed at the primary resident.
 But, is that enough?